junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 ### Act 3

-> **Outline:** They leave Sunrise Wyoming (cuz demons find them), Dean quits sheriff, the two boys ride horses, wear bandana, wrap blanket, "roadtrip in wild west" (as the art show).
+> **Outline:** They leave Sunrise Wyoming (cuz demons find them), Dean quits sheriff, the two boys ride horses, wear bandana, wrap blanket, "roadtrip in wild west".
 They play cards in inns, provoke gun fights and win, occasionally deliberately act like bandits and rob gold mine owners, distribute gold to other poorer people, gets a fame of western Robin Hood and best gunner for themselves.
 (Dean pray to Cas every night, bad feeling)
 >
 > (start Act scene with Dean get caught by Sam while praying, start anxious about Cas hurt)
+>
+> (Raphael find them? cuz thinking Cas should be there, that's how Dean would know Cas is in bad shape, so from now on their goal become looking for Cas in the wild land) (Raphael takes Sam away? so it can be only Dean alone?)

 ### Act 4